-Take the lining fabric and with right sides together, clip the base to the tube.
+Fabric Bin Step 4: Take the lining fabric and with the right sides together, clip the base to the tube.
 Use plenty of clips here!
 Finish, press, and trim the seam.

 Repeat for the outer fabric.

-You want to make sure you have the right sides of the fabric facing each other.
-Place the lining inside of the outer bin.
+Fabric Bin Step 6: You want to make sure you have the right sides of the fabric facing each other.
+Place the lining inside the outer bin.
 Sew around the top, leaving an opening for turning.
-I usually like anywhere from 2″-4″ inches depending on fabric type.
+I usually like anywhere from 2″-4″ inches depending on the fabric type.
 I will use two clips to mark the start/stop points and to keep me from continuing to sew the entire thing shut!